carbonplan/cdr-verification/components/methods/methods.md

 A system for CDR MRV must produce robust, quantitative estimates of net carbon removal and storage durability for different CDR pathways.
 Since CDR pathways are diverse in their approach and maturity, the tools available to make those estimates vary greatly — as do their associated uncertainties.

-With the aim of contributing to a solid foundation for future conversations about CDR MRV, Frontier and CarbonPlan collaborated to develop an [interactive tool](https://carbonplan.org/research/cdr-verification) that allows users to explore the quantification capacity and key uncertainties we see in different CDR pathways today.
-The interactive tool currently includes our assessment of six CDR pathways:
+With the aim of contributing to a solid foundation for future conversations about CDR MRV, Frontier and CarbonPlan are collaborating to develop and maintain an [interactive tool](https://carbonplan.org/research/cdr-verification) that allows users to explore the quantification capacity and key uncertainties we see in different CDR pathways today.
+The interactive tool currently includes our assessment of nine CDR pathways:

+- Alkaline waste mineralization
+- Biomass carbon removal and storage (BiCRS)
+- Biochar
 - Direct air capture (DAC)
-- Biomass carbon removal and storage (BiCRS)
+- Direct ocean removal (DOR)
-- Enhanced weathering
+- Enhanced weathering (EW)
 - Ocean alkalinity enhancement (OAE)
+- Ocean biomass sinking
 - Terrestrial biomass sinking
-- Ocean biomass sinking

-We chose these pathways based on approaches that are currently a part of [Stripe’s permanent CDR portfolio](https://stripe.com/climate).
-This is not an exhaustive set of long-duration CDR approaches, and we hope to assess additional CDR pathways in the future.
+This is not an exhaustive set of long-duration CDR approaches, and we plan to assess additional CDR pathways in the future.

 For each CDR pathway, we identified components of the process that must be quantified via an MRV process to estimate the net carbon removal or storage durability achieved.
 For each component, we identified the current “best practice” approach to quantification, characterized the associated uncertainty, and reflected our perspective on who should be responsible for improving quantification methods and reducing uncertainty over time.